riya-panwar/pizza_mania.github.io/README.md

 *CUSTOMER VIEW:*

-login to the website
+login to the website,
-logout to the website
+logout to the website,
 mail your queries/ feedback